Architecture: lazycogs¶

 Concurrency model¶

 Why threads, not a process pool. pyproj.Transformer.transform() and numpy's fancy-indexing both release the GIL during their heavy inner loops.
-Threads therefore give real CPU parallelism here — not just interleaving — without the overhead of process spawning and array pickling that a ProcessPoolExecutor would require.
+Threads therefore give real CPU parallelism here without the process-spawn and array-pickling overhead of a ProcessPoolExecutor.

 Why reprojection is memory-bandwidth-bound, not compute-bound. compute_warp_map builds two meshgrids the size of the output chunk, transforms all coordinates in one vectorised call, and produces large index arrays. apply_warp_map samples the source array with random-access fancy indexing (out[:, valid] = data[:, row_idx[valid], col_idx[valid]]), which produces near-constant cache misses.
-Both phases are dominated by memory latency and bandwidth rather than arithmetic.
-In practice this means CPU utilisation is low (threads stall waiting for memory), and adding more than 4 concurrent reprojection threads provides no throughput benefit — they saturate the memory bus instead.
+Both phases are dominated by memory latency and bandwidth rather than arithmetic, so pushing far past 4 threads usually hurts more than it helps.

 Chunking strategy and throughput tradeoffs¶